jennybc/STAT545A_2013/current.md

 ### cm 08 | Wednesday Oct 02 | `ggplot2`

   * Submit homework 5 before class starts @ 9:30am Monday Oct.
 07. Make `ggplot` versions of 2 (or more) figures we've already made.
 Use of non Gapminder datasets OK/encouraged but not required.
 Details coming, but you know the drill by now.

+  * Reading on the `ggplot2` package in the book *ggplot2: Elegant Graphics for Data Analysis*.
+Links to the eBook and much more can be found [on my resources page](../resources.html).

+    - Ch.
+3 Mastering the grammar

 cm 09 | Monday Oct 07 | `ggplot2`